microsoft/ApplicationInsights-Java/agent/agent-profiler/request-triggers.md

   will be evaluated, such as mean, max, min etc.
 - `filter` - Filters the spans of interest for this SLA
 - `name` - Name of this SLA trigger, this will be displayed within the UI
-- `type` - The type of the metric that will be analysed (at time of writing latency is the only supported type).
+- `type` - The type of the metric that will be analysed (at time of writing LATENCY is the only supported type).
 - `profileDuration` - The duration in seconds of the profile to be collected when this SLA is breached.